-Aside from her passion for dogs, Hillary is an accomplished equestrienne and has ridden competitively for over 30 years in both hunt seat and dressage.
-She works equally well with dogs and their humans, helping each to understand the needs of the other and to communicate those needs in ways that build trust and strengthen bonds.
+Hillary Alexander has trained puppies and dogs for nearly 30 years in basic obedience and agility.
+She is an accomplished equestrienne and rode competitively for over 35 years in hunt seat and dressage.
+She also has a Masters in Clinical Psychology from Pepperdine University and her role as a Marriage and Family Therapist has enabled her to work equally well with dogs and their humans helping each to understand the needs of the other and to communicate in ways that build trust and strengthen bonds.

 Read “The Jumpstart Story” in the blog to learn what inspired the start of our programs.

 Kayla West has been with the Jumpstart Program for over a year as Assistant Trainer and more recently, as Operations Manager.
 Endless patience and kindness characterize her approach to training.
 Equally important, she always seems to know where the van keys are.

 Our Mission is to train the companion of a

 Our Training Philosophy is grounded in state-of-the-art, research-based, non-aversive training techniques.
 These we combine with affection and gentle regard for each dog’s unique temperament and needs for exercise, interaction and mental stimulation.
 We believe that every puppy needs a trained human, so all of our classes and training programs include activities and instructional experiences that create informed, confident dog and puppy owners.